papersgpt/papersgpt-for-zotero/README.md

 <h1 align="center">
 PapersGPT For Zotero
 </h1>
-It is a zotero AI plugin for improving your papers reading and research efficently with ChatGPT, Gemini, Claude, Llama 3.2, Gemma, Mistral and Phi-3.5.
+It is a zotero AI plugin for improving your papers reading and research efficently with ChatGPT, Gemini, Claude, Phi 4, Llama 3.2, Gemma and Mistral.
 It offers users the ability to ask questions, extract insights, and converse with PDFs directly, providing a powerful research assistant for scholars, researchers, and anyone who deals with large amounts of text in PDF format.

 ## Key Features